Mehdi-Verfaillie/docx/README.md

 - [ ] Integration with CI to provide information about documentations and associated standards for changes made by developers.
 - [ ] Adding documentation editing functionality.
 - [ ] Adding the ability to select only one file type per documentation, e.g., only "\*.controller.ts" files are related to "controllers.md."

+See the <a href="https://github.com/Mehdi-Verfaillie/docx/issues">open issues</a> for a full list known issues.

+## License

+Distributed under the MIT License.
+See `LICENSE.txt` for more information.

 ## Contribution